Patrick-Vasconcelos/covid19_brazil/README.md

 # covid19_brazil

-Análise do crescimento de novos casos no brasil no mês de Janeiro de 2022
+Análise do crescimento de novas mortes no brasil no mês de Janeiro de 2022